-The John Lennon wall is a wall full of graffiti inspired by the Beatles singer.
+The John Lennon Wall is a wall full of graffiti inspired by the Beatles singer.
 It is worth taking some pictures here with the creatives artwork left behind by many Lennon fans.
-From this point, you can return to old town and explore some of the inside of the buildings or sites you seen during the walking tour but did not have enough time for photos.
+From this point, you can return to the old town and explore some of the insides of the buildings or sites you seen during the walking tour but did not have enough time for photos.

 Or you can proceed for dinner.

 With the amount of walking in the day, I would recommend a restaurant with one of the best rooftop views in Prague.
 The Teresa U Prince’s roof terrace is located right in the old town and you can see the city light up at night while sipping on your hot soup.